CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_equipment_physical_def.html.markdown

 Type to represent additional switch specific capabilities.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `depth`:(float) Depth information for a Switch/Fabric-Interconnect.
 * `height`:(float) Height information for a Switch/Fabric-Interconnect.
 * `max_power`:(int) Max Power information for a Switch/Fabric-Interconnect.